 Certificates of completion are awarded for a set of courses that define a specialization that is generally recognized in the workplace.
 A certificate of completion is not an academic award, but rather, recognition of the student's learning in a content domain.
 A student may declare a certificate of completion any time after they submitted an application for admission.
+A minimum of six credit hours in residence at Bellevue University is required.
 The courses will be included on their transcript, and upon request, on a printed certificate of completion.